+Does breastfeeding help you to lose weight?
 Is it safe to go on a diet while you are breastfeeding?
-Here is some information on breastfeeding and postpartum weight loss.
+Helpful information and tips for losing weight.

 There are other uses for human milk?
 Breast milk is a complete source of nutrition, disease protection and comfort for infants and children.
 But do you know what else breast milk can do?

 Information on thrush, or yeast infections of the nipple and/or deep breast.
 Included is the protocol to cure thrush.